 We have signed an agreement with the environment and tourism departments of the national government to work together for the improvement of nature-based guiding, including through training and better licensing of guides.

 We’re supporting excursion providers to design and embed a “responsible excursions code of conduct”.

 We have researched the impacts of excursions on the islands to find opportunities to minimise their environmental footprint and increase benefits for the local population and have presented our findings and recommendations to relevant government bodies and destination council.

 We have reported back on research into international best practice for excursions’ licensing.

 We have trained over 65 excursion providers, tour operator representatives and guides to improve the impact of tours.

 We developed an Insider Guide to Sal to help visitors explore the island.
 It’s available to tourists at the reception of several hotels on the island and at Sal’s airport.

 Improving nature-based excursions will help to ensure the guides can make a better, more secure living from tourism.
+We hope that, following training, guides will become leaders in responsible practice, inspiring others to improve the economic, social and environmental impacts of tourism.
 In the long term, natural habitats, such as turtle nesting sites, will be protected.
 Such sites represent important natural heritage of the islands and draw tourists.
 This project is also helping to improve the visitor experience in Sal, building a quality, unique reputation for the destination, and ensuring that visitors to the island enjoy themselves and want to return.